-Community-Based Vocational Training (CBVT) The Community-Based Vocational Training (CBVT) program is designed to provide a positive introduction to the world of work for students at The Vanguard.
-CBVT provides personalized support for students during challenging work experiences, while learning to acquire and maintain employment and seek job advancement in their communities.
+Community-Based Vocational Training (CBVT) The Community-Based Vocational Training (CBVT) program provides a positive introduction to the world of work for students at The Vanguard.
+CBVT offers personalized support for students during challenging work experiences while learning to acquire and maintain employment and seeking job advancement in their communities.

-These work-based experiences are a part of an educational approach that uses the workplace to provide students with the knowledge and skills that will help them connect school experiences to real-life work activities and future career opportunities provided in an integrated environment, to the maximum extent possible.
+These work-based experiences, a key component of our educational approach, are not just about learning in the classroom.
+They are about gaining practical knowledge and skills that will help students connect their school experiences to real-life work activities and future career opportunities, to the maximum extent possible.

-We have partnerships with a variety of local businesses that provide educational on-the-job training.
-The type of work assigned, and projects completed provide a meaningful learning experience so students may hone a skillset they can carry into future competitive employment opportunities.
+We partner with local businesses and non-profits, providing educational, on-the-job training.
+The type of work assigned, and projects completed offer a meaningful learning experience so students may hone a skillset they can carry into future competitive employment opportunities.

-Business partner mentors work closely with a VTC job coach to develop a work plan based on the requirements of the job and the abilities of the student.
-The VTC job coach's role is to support the student and the mentor and ensure the necessary duties of the job are performed satisfactorily.
+Business partner mentors work closely with a VTC job coach to develop a work plan based on the job requirements and the student's abilities.
+The VTC job coach's role is to support the satisfactory performance of the student and the mentor in completing the necessary job duties.